dphogit/my-spotify/README.md

 Upon running the development server with `yarn dev` you will be able to access the application on `localhost:3000`.
 Click on the `Login with Spotify` button to authenticate with your spotify account.
 The spotify web api authorizes using OAuth which NextAuth handles for you with a Spotify provider.

 This application is gated behind authentication.
-Upon your first time logging in (or when authorization scopes change).
-Once authenticated you will be able to use the application.
+Upon your first time logging in (or when authorization scopes change) you will be requested to give permission to authorize the application to access your spotify data.
+Once authenticated/authorized you will be able to use the application.

 More details will be added to the [docs](docs) when required, but these links should be helpful for now to understand how authentication/authorization works in this application:
 - [NextAuth Documentation](https://next-auth.js.org/)